 Zero-trust use cases: The benefits

-Uniform security, regardless of device, user or location.
-Zero trust removes inherent bias stemming from device type, user status or location the device/user is connecting from.
+- Uniform security, regardless of device, user or location.
+Zero trust removes inherent bias stemming from device type, user status or location the device or user is connecting from.
 This flattens the security playing field, requiring full enforcement of security mechanisms across the entire corporate infrastructure.

-Regain security control of cloud services.
+- Regain security control of cloud and edge services.
 Zero trust can be deployed anywhere it's needed.
-This not only includes users and devices that connect from or into privately owned and operated networks, but also public cloud services.
+This not only includes users and devices that connect from or into privately owned and operated networks, but also public cloud and edge compute services.

 Myths about zero trust